-Transfer to a piping bag fitted with a large tip and set aside until the cakes have cooled completely.
+Transfer to a piping bag fitted with a Wilton 1A large round tip and set aside until the cakes have cooled completely.

 Pipe the peanut butter filling between the 2 cake layers.
 If the cakes aren’t flat on top, use a bread knife to slice the hump off the tops of both cakes before assembling, and put the cut side towards the bottom.

 Frost the entire outside of the cake by piping the remaining filling all over the outside of the cake and then spreading with an offset spatula .

 Chill the cake for at least the time it takes you to prepare the frosting.

 - ¾ cup organic earth balance* (or if you avoid soy, get the soy-free version)

 - ¾ cup organic palm shortening*

 - 2 teaspoons vanilla extract